 - a.
 Cash in banks and cash equivalents and short-term investments were assessed as high grade since these are deposited in reputable banks with good credit standing, which have a low profitability of insolvency and can be withdrawn anytime.
 The credit risk for investment in debt securities are considered negligible, since the counterparties are reputable entities with high external credit ratings.
 The credit quality of these financial assets is considered to be high grade. - b.
 Trade receivables were assessed as high grade since majority of trade receivables are credit card transactions and there is no current history of default.
 Non-trade receivables from suppliers relating to rental, display allowance and concession and advances to contractors were assessed as high grade since these are automatically deducted from the outstanding payables to suppliers and contractors.
 Advances to employees were assessed as high grade as these are paid through salary deductions and have a high probability of collections. - c.
+Financial assets at fair value through profit or loss were assessed as high grade since these are government securities and placed in entities with good favorable credit standing. - d.
+Security deposits were assessed as high grade since these have a high profitability of collection and there is no history of default. - e.
 Due from related parties and security deposits were assessed as high grade since these have a high profitability of collection and there is no history of default.